 Broadly speaking, there are three goals a good bot detection software should meet:

 - identifying bots or any malicious bot activity

 - preventing access or blocking actions performed by botnets

 In cybersecurity, many botnet detection strategies revolve around data packet analysis, which can identify irregularities in data transmission to a server.

 In fraud prevention and detection, a combination of risk rules will help highlight suspicious bot activity, which can then automatically be blocked or reviewed.

 Choosing Your Bot Detection Software

 Bot detection software comes in many shapes and sizes.
-In fact, the biggest challenge when choosing the right tool is already having an understanding of the kind of attacks that target your company and what might crop up further down the line.
+In fact, the biggest challenge when choosing the right tool is starting with a good understanding of the kind of attacks that target your company and what might crop up further down the line.